ibexa/documentation-developer/docs/guide/request_lifecycle.md

 ## HTTP request entering

-When entering the architecture, the HTTP request can be handled by several component like a firewall, a load balancer, a reverse-proxy, etc. before arriving on the web server itself.
+When entering the architecture, the HTTP request can be handled by several component such as a firewall, a load balancer, or a reverse-proxy before arriving on the web server itself.

 For an overview of what happens on reverse proxy like Varnish or Fastly, see [Context-aware HTTP cache / Request lifecycle](cache/context_aware_cache/#request-lifecycle).